shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-mint-nft.md

 ![nftInfoPage](../../../.gitbook/assets/nftInfoPage.png)

-Metaplex allows us to modify the royalties and amount to split of the intiial sale.
+Metaplex allows us to modify the royalties and amount to split of the initial sale.

 * Set a royalties percentage, so the creators will recieve part of every future sale that happens of the NFT.